-Attention: When you restart the server/workstation, the system displays a message indicating that the memory configuration has changed.
+Note: When you restart the server, the system displays a message indicating that the memory configuration has changed.

-• If you installed additional memory, start the Configuration/Setup Utility
+- If you installed additional memory after the MXT device driver, then you must refer to the "MXT Read Me" file for the operating system regarding requirements to determine whether "Page File" size adjustments are needed. - If you installed additional memory, start the Configuration/Setup Utility program and select Save Settings. - If you just replaced a failed DIMM, you must start the Configuration/Setup Utility program, select Advanced Setup, select Memory Settings, highlight the connector or bank of connectors that you want to enabled, and then select Enable. - In some memory configurations, the 3-3-3 beep code might sound during POST followed by a blank display screen.
+If this occurs and the Boot Fail Count feature in the Start Options of the Configuration/Setup Utility is set to Enabled (its default setting), you must restart the server three times (a

-- program and select Save Settings. - If you just replaced a failed DIMM, you must start the Configuration/Setup Utility program, select Advanced Setup, select Memory Settings, highlight the connector or bank of connectors that you want to enabled, and then select Enable. - In some memory configurations, the 3-3-3 beep code might sound during POST followed by a blank display screen.
-If this occurs and the Boot Fail Count feature in the Start Options of the Configuration/Setup Utility is set to Enabled (its default setting), you must restart the server/workstation three times (a "three-boot reset") to force the system BIOS to reset the memory connector or bank of connectors from Disabled to Enabled.
+"three-boot reset") to force the system BIOS to reset the memory connector or bank of connectors from Disabled to Enabled.